 Extensive gender equality

 Women’s suffrage has been a cornerstone in the development of gender equality in the Nordic countries.
-Both Iceland and Finland have had women presidents, while Norway, Iceland, and Denmark have had women heads of government.
+Iceland and Finland have had women presidents and the other Nordic countries have had woman heads of government.
 Denmark has had a woman head of state in the form of Queen Margrethe II since 1972.

 The proportion of women in the Nordic parliaments is one of the highest in the world.